 Just a stone’s throw away from Old Bond Street you can find plenty of jewelers and brand names on New Bond Street.
 This area is famed for overpriced jewelry, as many of the stores are name brands.
 You end up paying more for the brand on the box than the actual metal, diamond, or craftsmanship, Best Bridal Jewellery Shopping that went into the piece of jewelry.

 Such stores also have their grading system, which means you will not receive independent certification from the GIA that comes with an authentic diamond purchase.
 However, nothing tingles a girl’s senses like receiving a cool piece of jewelry in a blue Cartier box or a red De Beer’s box.
 It’s also worth noting that certification from such brands will suffice as proof of authenticity.

 - Mount Street

 A slight trot from Bond Street will get you to Mount Street and its host of jewelry shops.
 Here you will find shops like Pragnell, Steven Webster and Georg Jensen.
 Most of the shops here feature jewelry that is edgy, cool, and bespoke in design.

 In the case of Steven Webster, you can get gothic themes set in gold and embellished in diamonds and other precious stones.
 Mount Street can, therefore, be said to be London’s new home luxury across all sectors.

 - Oxford street

 What’s more, it is the wide choice you get on prices should you opt to visit this street.
-There are plenty of cafes you can take a break when shopping.
+There are plenty of cafes you can take a break from when shopping.
 This street has plenty of parking options and is easily accessible through the underground or by bus.